skalinets/skalinets.github.io/_posts/2017-01-11-install-elk-windows.markdown

 title:  "How to install ELK on Windows"
 date:   2017-01-11 17:55:31 +0200
 categories: ELK devops windows .NET
+comments: true

 ---

-Usually no-one cares about logging in their applications until production.
+Usually no-one cares about logs in their applications until production.
 Only when something bad happens one realizes that prod does not allow to debug and, like, "Where are our logs?"
 And then -- "Why don't our logs contain anything useful?".
 In this post we'll start with the first question.